flochaz/synthetics-canaries-e2e-tests-runner/README.md

 # CDK End to End (E2E) tests runner

 > The APIs of higher level constructs in this module are experimental and under active development.
 > They are subject to non-backward compatible changes or removal in any future version.
-These are
-> not subject to the [Semantic Versioning](https://semver.org/) model and breaking changes will be
-> announced in the release notes.
-This means that while you may use them, you may need to update
-> your source code when upgrading to a newer version of this package.

 ## Overview